ApoloniArt/Visual-Aesthetics-Library/Library Contents/README.md

 # Visual Aesthetics Library - Categories & Collections
-### A breakdown of each sub-folder's contents: The categories contained within, and number of Captioned reference pairs for each category.
+## A breakdown of each sub-folder's contents: The categories contained within, and number of Captioned reference pairs for each category.
+### Updated Captioned Pairs: 59,035 [118,070 files] Current size: 10.6gb [as of 28/08/2026]

 ## [ANIME-INFLUENCER](https://github.com/ApoloniArt/Visual-Aesthetics-Library/blob/main/Library%20Contents/assets/Anime-Influencer.jpg)
 ### **4 Categories | 1492 Captioned Pairs**